-- risks associated with our substantial indebtedness and debt service; - changes in prices and availability of resin and other raw materials and our ability to pass on changes in raw material prices on a timely basis; - performance of our business and future operating results; - risks related to our acquisition strategy and integration of acquired businesses including the diversion of management time on acquisition-related issues and our ability to promptly and effectively integrate our businesses with those of acquisitions and achieve the synergies and value creation contemplated; - reliance on unpatented know-how and trade secrets; - increases in the cost of compliance with laws and regulations, including environmental, safety, production and product laws and regulations; - risks related to disruptions in the overall economy and the financial markets that may adversely impact our business; - catastrophic loss of one of our key manufacturing facilities, natural disasters, and other unplanned business interruptions; - risks of competition, including foreign competition, in our existing and future markets; - the other factors discussed in the section titled "Risk Factors."
+- · risks associated with our substantial indebtedness and debt service; - · changes in prices and availability of resin and other raw materials and our ability to pass on changes in raw material prices on a timely basis; - · performance of our business and future operating results; - risks related to our acquisition strategy and integration of acquired businesses including the diversion of management time on acquisition-related issues and our ability to promptly and effectively integrate our businesses with those of acquisitions and achieve the synergies and value creation contemplated; - · reliance on unpatented know-how and trade secrets; - · increases in the cost of compliance with laws and regulations, including environmental, safety, production and product laws and regulations; - · risks related to disruptions in the overall economy and the financial markets that may adversely impact our business; - · catastrophic loss of one of our key manufacturing facilities, natural disasters, and other unplanned business interruptions; - · risks of competition, including foreign competition, in our existing and future markets; - the other factors discussed in the section titled "Risk Factors" in our Annual Report filed with the Securities and Exchange Commission on November 23, 2015.

 We caution readers that the foregoing list of important factors may not contain all of the material factors that are important to you.
-In addition, in light of these risks and uncertainties, the matters referred to in the forward-looking statements contained in this Form 10-K may not in fact occur.
+In addition, in light of these risks and uncertainties, the matters referred to in the forward-looking statements contained in this document may not in fact occur.
 Accordingly, investors should not place undue reliance on those statements.
 We undertake no obligation to publicly update or revise any forward-looking statement as a result of new information, future events or otherwise, except as otherwise required by law.